eclipse-theia/theia-website/src/docs/user_ai.md

 The panel state resets when you switch sessions.
 When you return to a session, the selections from the last sent request in that session are restored.
 To make your selections permanent, use the save icon to persist them to your settings.

+#### Server Tools

+Some providers can run certain tools on their own infrastructure rather than in the IDE.
+When the model assigned to an agent offers such tools, they appear in the [Generic Capabilities Panel](#generic-capabilities-panel) under a provider category with a **Server Tools** sub-group, and you can enable them per request like any other capability.

+Currently available server tools include Anthropic's `web_fetch` and `web_search` and Gemini's `url_context` and `google_search`, which let the model fetch URLs or search the web without round-tripping to the IDE.
+Because they are executed by the provider, server tools are marked with a warning icon and are auto-approved, so there is no per-call confirmation.
+Their invocation and result are rendered distinctly from regular (client-side) tool calls.

+Server-tool selections are remembered per provider: enabling a tool for one provider does not send it to another, and switching the agent's model to a different vendor keeps the selections separate.

 ### Image Support

 Theia IDE (and Theia AI) supports adding images to chat sessions, which is especially useful when visual context is needed to solve problems or explain issues.